-As an NYU School of Professional Studies Jonathan M. Tisch Center of Hospitality student, you will have opportunities to take courses around the world that will provide a global perspective of the hospitality and tourism industries.
+As an NYU School of Professional Studies Jonathan M. Tisch Center of Hospitality student, you will have opportunities to take courses around the world that will provide a global perspective of the hospitality, travel and tourism industries.
 To truly capture the global essence of these fields, Tisch Center students are encouraged to integrate global experiences into their programs of study.

 The Tisch Center offers study away programs designed to introduce students to international, cultural, and business contexts that elevate their ability to lead in any setting, thereby increasing their value to employers.
 Study away courses incorporate theoretical knowledge and business application, providing students with the opportunity to analyze the latest trends and forces shaping these global industries.